Sheepolution/classroom/README.md

 ##### Access Modifiers

-By default properties are public, but they can also be made protected and private.
+By default, properties are public, but they can be made protected or private instead.

 * `public` - Can be used everwhere.
-* `protected` - Can only be used inside this class and its children.
+* `protected` - Can only be used inside its own class and the class' children.
-* `private` - Can only be used inside this class.
+* `private` - Can only be used inside its own class.

 You set the access modifier by prefixing the property's name with it.
 These properties are then accessed without the prefixes.